AlexProgrammerDE/projects/index.md

 ### PistonProjects
 **Hi!
 I am AlexProgrammerDE aka Pistonmaster!** 👋
 I'm a hobby coder with many minecraft plugins!
-As i can't keep them all in my head, i will just write them here. :wink:
+As i can't keep them all in my head, i will just write them here.

 Here are they: